TeamRizu/outfox-wikijs/dev/actors/actortypes/actorframetexture/_index.md

 ---
 title: ActorFrameTexture
-weight: 0
+description:
-geekdocCollapseSection: true
+published: true
+date: 2023-05-19T18:34:23.741Z
+tags:
+editor: markdown
+dateCreated: 2023-05-16T06:14:04.787Z
 ---

-It’s like an [ActorFrame](../actorframe), but instead of displaying what’s inside onto the screen, it places the contents of the [ActorFrame](../actorframe) onto a Texture that a [Sprite](../sprite) (or any other actor that can load textures) can read from.
+It’s like an [ActorFrame](/en/dev/actors/actortypes/actorframe/_index), but instead of displaying what’s inside onto the screen, it places the contents of the [ActorFrame](/en/dev/actors/actortypes/actorframe/_index) onto a Texture that a [Sprite](/en/dev/actors/actortypes/sprite/_index) (or any other actor that can load textures) can read from.

 Popularized by its’ use in NotITG, although the behavior is different.
-NotITG’s version places the screen itself onto a texture instead of what’s inside the [ActorFrame](../actorframe) and requires basezoom to be used on sprites to make the image fit inside the game window.
+NotITG’s version places the screen itself onto a texture instead of what’s inside the [ActorFrame](/en/dev/actors/actortypes/actorframe/_index) and requires basezoom to be used on sprites to make the image fit inside the game window.

 ## Usage Example

-This example will create an ActorFrameTexture that uses a sample [BitmapText](../bitmaptext), and project it to the center to the screen in half of the available size of the viewport window.
+This example will create an ActorFrameTexture that uses a sample [BitmapText](/en/dev/actors/actortypes/bitmaptext/_index), and project it to the center to the screen in half of the available size of the viewport window.

 ```lua